Renée Slegers

-Renée Josiena Anna Slegers (/nl/; born 5 February 1989) is a Dutch football coach and former player, who is the head coach of Women's Super League club Arsenal.
+Renée Josiena Anna Slegers (/nl/; born 5 February 1989) is a Dutch football coach and former player, who is currently the head coach of Women's Super League club Arsenal.

 Slegers played as a midfielder, representing Willem II, as well as Swedish Damallsvenskan clubs Djurgårdens IF and Linköping FC.
 She won 55 caps for the Netherlands women's national football team and appeared at UEFA Women's Euro 2013.
 After her retirement, Slegers began coaching in Sweden and spent two seasons as head coach of FC Rosengård.
-She joined Arsenal in September 2023, serving as assistant coach under Jonas Eidevall, and became the interim coach in October 2024, following Eidevall's resignation.
-In January 2025, Slegers was named head coach of Arsenal, signing a contract until the end of the 2025–26 season.
-Five months after she was named head coach, Arsenal won the Women's Champions League.
+She then joined Arsenal in September 2023, serving as assistant coach under Jonas Eidevall, and became the interim coach in October 2024, following Eidevall's resignation.
+In January 2025, Slegers was permanently named head coach of Arsenal, signing a contract until the end of the 2025–26 season.
+Five months after that, she guided them into the 2024–25 UEFA Women's Champions League trophy.

 Club career

+Youth career

 Slegers started her youth career with local Someren side SSE.
-She subsequently spent time on the books of Arsenal from 2006 to 2007, before returning to her home country to launch her senior career with Willem II.
-In 2011, Slegers left Willem II for Swedish club Djurgårdens IF.
-When Djurgårdens were relegated in 2012, she moved to Linköping FC for the following season.
+In 2006, she moved to England to join Arsenal’s youth academy for the 2006/07 season.
+She lived and studied at Oaklands College while training with the Arsenal Ladies, where she was coached by Emma Hayes and Kelly Smith.
+On 24 January 2007, Slegers made a substitute appearance in the quarter-final of the London County Cup, as Arsenal defeated West Ham United 4–0.

+Professional career

+In 2007, Slegers returned to the Netherlands to begin her senior career with Willem II in the inaugural season of the Eredivisie Vrouwen.
+She remained with the club for four seasons and finished as their top scorer in the 2009–10 season, recording five goals in 11 appearances.

+In January 2011, she moved to Sweden to sign her first full-time professional contract with Djurgårdens IF.
+Slegers represented the Damallsvenskan side for two seasons, making 33 appearances and scoring four goals before departing the club following their relegation to the Elitettan in 2012.

+Slegers moved to Linköping FC in January 2013, stating a desire to prove herself in the Damallsvenskan after injuries impacted her time at Djurgårdens.
+At Linköping, she won two Svenska Cupen trophies and the 2016 Damallsvenskan title.

-A serious knee injury sustained in November 2016 eventually brought about the end of Slegers' playing career and she was forced to announce her retirement in February 2018.
+Slegers’ playing career ended following an anterior cruciate ligament (ACL) injury sustained on 29 November 2016 while on international duty.
+After a period of rehabilitation, she formally announced her retirement on 24 February 2018.